 Sometimes weird can be truly beautiful.
 Cappadocia’s weird landscape is what makes it magical.

 Its strange beauty is unique and I doubt if you will ever see a place like this anywhere else on the planet.
 Perhaps Mother Nature was on psychedelics when she created Cappadocia.

 The correct way to describe Cappadocia’s landscape is actually “Moonscape” because it looks otherworldly.
 You may not ever get a chance to visit another planet, but a visit to Cappadocia will make you forget you’re on Earth.

 Just look at this picture – how can this be real? (but it is!).
-As per me, this is truly magical.
+As for me, this is truly magical.

 - Cappadocia Red Tour: 7 hours – Fairy Chimneys in Devrent and Pasabag valleys, Göreme Open-Air Museum, Uchisar Castle, Ugrup and more.